 California is aflame.
 In the north, the massively destructive Camp Fire has already incinerated an entire town, charred over 100,000 acres, and killed at least 44 people.
-In the south, the unstoppable Woolsey Fire is still laying siege to the Malibu coast after climbing out of the San Fernando Valley and crossing the adjacent mountains on its Sherman-esque march to the sea.
+In the south, the unstoppable Woolsey Fire is still laying siege to the Malibu coast after climbing out of the San Fernando Valley and crossing the adjacent Santa Monica Mountains.
 It's claimed two lives so far, burning an unsparing mix of trailer parks and multimillion-dollar estates—and at least one beautiful car collection that included the 1-of-1, Concours-winning 1948 Norman Timbs Special.

 The loss of life and property tops all concerns as thousands of firefighters continue to battle both blazes, along with others sprinkled up and down the state in a hellish archipelago.
 Yet it's always a tragedy to see history destroyed.
 You've probably never heard of Gary Cerveny, a private collector in Southern California who amassed a fascinating stable over the years.
 But chances are you've heard of his thirty-odd cars, all of which reportedly burned in the Woolsey Fire over the weekend.

 The news of his collection's cremation was flagged by Autoweek on Monday.
 The vehicles in Cerveny's Malibu garage ranged from a 1997 Dodge Viper to a 1950 Chrysler Woodie Wagon to a crop of postwar IndyCar racers and experimental drag cars.
 This 2013 feature in Hot Rod shows its staggering breadth: a 1-of-26 1953 Hudson Italia here, a 1965 Pontiac GTO gasser there.
 The Norman Timbs Special, a one-off, homebuilt streamliner dreamed up by one of the minds behind the famous Tucker 48, proved a fitting centerpiece for such an eclectic group.